albrazeau/lazy-debugging/README.md

 # lazy-debugging
 ## Tools for the laziest of the lazy

-#### Sick of searching stackoverflow for you problems?
+#### Sick of searching stackoverflow for your problems?
 Try this out:
 _requires chromedriver_
 ```python
 from search import search_error